fmnjose/lovelystay-test/README.md

 1. Identify the columns frequently used when filtering data (like location or language) and create Indexes to help retrieving information from the Database.

-2. If there are infrastructure resources, setup secondary database servers with read-replicas from the original database.
+2. Setup secondary database servers with read-replicas from the original database.
 This would distribute the load among different servers, which would improve the time to get a response from a server.
 It would also improve the database availability.

-3. Identify if there are querys frequently executed (like for example the list of users currently in Lisbon), and store them in some cache system like memcached.
-This way, not all the requests for data would have to go to the database.
-If the information is already in cache, the client only needs to contact the database (and increase the load) if there is a cache miss.
+3. Identify if there are popular querys which are frequently executed (like for example the list of users currently in Lisbon), and store the result in some cache system (i.e. memcached).
+This way, and considering that the database is subject to read-heavy workloads, requests for data would obtain a result from the cache, and didn't need to direct traffic to the database.
+Having a cache system, the client only needs to contact the database (generating load) if there is a cache miss.